-- Supporting our local NHS to address waiting lists and backlogs fairly. - · Ongoing pressures with regard to mental health issues. · Emphasis on care - isolating pupils in equal measure for those that have Catch-up schemes suffered both short and long COVID. targeting those with most learning loss. - Sustainable new operating models put in place to manage COVID in the medium term - Opportunities to take advantage of new normal and country's rediscovery of low level but high participation in - PPE stocks remain outdoor exercise.
+- Supporting our local NHS to address waiting lists and backlogs fairly. - Ongoing pressures with regard to mental health issues. - Emphasis on care in equal measure for those that have suffered both short and long COVID. - Sustainable new operating models put in place to manage COVID in the medium term. - Opportunities to take advantage of new normal and country's rediscovery of low level but high participation in outdoor exercise.